BIGCS-Lab/phimtools/README.rst

 Examples
 ~~~~~~~~

-This command would be enough for most of your jobs.
+This command would be enough for most of your jobs, ``--nCPU`` is for setting
+the number of threads.

 .. code:: bash